treasure-data/digdag/digdag-docs/src/operators.rst

           args: [baz, quux]

 :command:`staging: S3_URI`
-  A S3 folder to use for staging local files for execution on the EMR cluster.
+  A S3 folder to use for staging local files for execution on the EMR cluster. *Note:* the configured AWS credentials must have permission to put and get objects in this folder.

   * :command:`staging: s3://my-bucket/staging/`